 A building on the same lot with, and of a size and nature customarily subordinate to, a primary residential building.
 In residential districts, this may include, but is not limited to, storage sheds and garages.
 Accessory buildings attached to the primary building are considered an extension of the primary building and shall be subject to the regulations that apply to the primary building.
-Accessory buildings are permitted in the zoning districts as listed in Table 2-26: Table of Uses.
-See Table 2-27: Standards for Detached Accessory Buildings and Structures.
+Accessory buildings are permitted in the zoning districts as listed in Buildings and Structures-Table 2-27: Standards for Detached Accessory Buildings and Structures.